-- Take rizatriptan benzoate tablets exactly as your doctor tells you to take them. - · Your doctor will tell you how much rizatriptan benzoate to take and when to take it. - If your headache comes back after your first rizatriptan benzoate tablets dose: - For adults: a second dose may be taken 2 hours after the first dose.
-Do not take more than 30 mg of rizatriptan benzoate tablets in a 24-hour period (for example, do not take more than 3 10 mg tablets in a 24-hour period). - For children 6 to 17 years of age: It is not known if taking more than 1 dose of rizatriptan benzoate tablets in 24 hours is safe and effective.
-Talk to your doctor about what to do if your headache does not go away or comes back. - If you take too much rizatriptan benzoate, call your doctor or go to the nearest hospital emergency room right away.
+- Take rizatriptan benzoate tablets exactly as your doctor tells you to take them. - Your doctor will tell you how much rizatriptan benzoate to take and when to take it. - If your headache comes back after your first rizatriptan benzoate tablet dose: - For adults: a second dose may be taken 2 hours after the first dose.
+Do not take more than 30 mg of rizatriptan benzoate tablets in a 24 hour period (for example, do not take more than 3 10 mg tablets in a 24 hour period). - If you take too much rizatriptan benzoate, call your doctor or go to the nearest hospital emergency room right away.